nickbrowndev/pheonix/phoenix-project.md

 * Lack of resources and resource conflicts
 * Most critical projects would take a long time to complete even without the competition for resources
 * Incident and defect resolution work is taking up 75% of the staffs time.
 Due to severity of incidents, it takes priority over other, scheduled work.
 * Proritisation of work is down to the person, and often they are leant on or favours asked to prioritize certain work items, and do additional unplanned work.
+Prioritisation direction needs to come from the management, and understanding the tradeoffs required.
 It also indicates where the departments are understaffed, and where additional resources need to be brought in.

 ## Restarting the Change Management Process